 The Public Warrants become exercisable into shares of the Company's Class A common stock commencing on July 16, 2022 and expire on July 16, 2027, or earlier upon redemption or liquidation.
 At closing, the Company assumed 8,050,000 public warrants.
-Each warrant entitles the holder to purchase one share of the Company's Class A common stock at a price of \$11.50 per share, subject to certain adjustments.
+On June 16, 2023, the Company agreed to cancel 749,291 Public Warrants from certain holders.
+Five whole warrants must be bundled together in order to receive one share of the Company's Class A common stock at an effective exercise price of \$57.50 per share, subject to certain adjustments.

-The Company may redeem, with 30 days written notice, each whole outstanding Public Warrant for cash at a price of \$0.01 per warrant if the Reference Value equals or exceeds \$18.00 per share, subject to certain adjustments.
-The warrant holders have the right to exercise their outstanding warrants prior to the scheduled redemption date during the Redemption Period at \$11.50 per share, subject to certain adjustments.
+The Company may redeem, with 30 days written notice, each whole outstanding Public Warrant for cash at a price of \$0.01 per warrant if the Reference Value equals or exceeds \$90.00 per share, subject to certain adjustments.
+The warrant holders have the right to exercise their outstanding warrants prior to the scheduled redemption date during the Redemption Period at and effective price of \$57.50 per share, subject to certain adjustments.
 If the Company calls the Public Warrants for redemption, the Company will have the option to require all holders that wish to exercise the Public Warrants to do so on a "cashless basis", as described in the warrant agreement.
 For purposes of the redemption, "Reference Value" shall mean the last reported sales price of the Company's Class A common stock for any twenty trading days within the thirty trading-day period ending on the third trading day prior to the date on which notice of the redemption is given.